c1ndygao/cindygao.com/weloveyoubut.md

 you were coming out.

 #### love you ####
-the year i turned 30 seemed as good a time as any, i reckon
+the year i turned 30 (and ma 60) seemed as good a time as any, i reckon
+maybe,
-it didn't happen sooner, maybe
+it didn't happen sooner
 because if we weren't fighting,
 we weren't talking.
-it didn't happen sooner, maybe
+maybe,
+because it's just not what asian families do.
+or maybe,
 because i didn't know if i'd mean it.
-it was just like any other trip home,
-a lot of food, silence, chinese tv.
-the whole weekend passed and
+a whole weekend had passed and
 i still hadn't done it.
-we are at the airport, at departures, at our awkward hug...
+we are at the airport, at departures, at our awkward hug. maybe, i'll just do it when i'm 40.
-"love you, mom", i mumbled in english, even though i had planned to say it in chinese
+"love you, mom", i mumbled in english,
-the words squeezed out of me and caught both of us by surprise.
+the words squeezed out of me by nervous indigestion and caught both of us by surprise.
+i had planned to say it in chinese,
+and also clearly indicating that it was me who did the loving.
 "love you, too", ma said, also in english,
 a language she's never been able to grasp after almost 30 years in america.
 and that was it.
 the first time we said those words to each other.
 out loud.
-we haven't said it again, but maybe
+we haven't said them again since.
+but maybe,
-once is enough
+once is enough for this lifetime.
-to last a lifetime.